-Dr. Fitzpatrick joined the faculty at the University of Delaware in 2018.
+Dr. Fitzpatrick joined the faculty of the University of Wisconsin-Madison in 2023.
 Her primary field of interest is consumer finance, with a specific focus on financial services for low-income households and means-tested tax and transfer programs.
 Her research has been published in the National Tax Journal, the Southern Economic Journal, the Journal of Consumer Affairs, the Social Service Review, and the American Journal of Agricultural Economics.
 With her co-authors, she won the Musgrave Prize for the best paper published in the National Tax Journal in 2010 and was a Frank R. Breul Memorial Prize finalist in 2015 for the best paper published in the Social Service Review.
 She was also a finalist for the best paper published in the Journal of Consumer Affairs in 2016.

 Dr. Fitzpatrick holds a B.A. in Public Policy from Stanford University, a M.P.P. in Public Policy from Georgetown University, and a Ph.D. in Economics from Syracuse University.
 She frequently co-authors with her sister, Dr. Anne Fitzpatrick, an economist at the University of Massachusetts Boston.